-Pike plays Crazy 8's

-Hello, and welcome to Album Spot-Lite, a brief look at what's new in the world of rock-n'-roll.
-I'm your host, Jon R. Pike, and together we'll uncover the new-est and most exciting releases and artists.
+Pike plays Crazy 8's Hello, and welcome to Album Spot-Lite, a brief look at what's new in the world of rock-n'-roll.
+I'm your host, Jon R. Pike, and together we'll uncover the newest and most exciting releases and artists.
 But enough chatter, let the fun begin:

 by Jon R. Pike Music Critic

 So Bunky, you say you've got your big party of the summer all planned?
-You've got the barrel on reserve and enough munchles to choke a Clydesdale?
+You've got the barrel on reserve and enough munchies to choke a Clydesdale?
 But you can't have the party because you haven't got the tunes?
-You say the neighborhood kids ran over your Big tunes?
-You say the neighbor-hood kids ran over your Big Chill soundtrack, and your Bob Marley records were eaten by your Doberman?
-Is that what's troubling you
+You say the neighborhood kids ran over your Big Chill soundtrack, and your Bob Marley records were eaten by your Doberman?

 Is that what's troubling you Bunky?

+Bunky?
 Well hold your head high and take a walk in the sun, because the Crazy 8's release on the independently produced Red Rum Records will keep your guests goodfooting it all through the night and halfway to next Tuesday.
 The album is Nervous in Suburbia.

-After listening to this record.

-After listening to this record,

-it's hard to believe that this is not a major label release.
-This band's got gultars, it's got deyboards, it's got 'drums and it's got horns.
+After listening to this record, it's hard to believe that this is not a major label release.
+This band's got guitars, it's got keyboards, it's got drums and it's got horns.
 They're all exquisitely arranged and set to an infectious beat.
-This goodtimin' rock n'roll music is paired off against nervously sung, quirky vocals and lyries about some surreal suburban landscape.
+This goodtimin' rock n'roll music is paired off against nervously sung, quirky vocals and lyrics about some surreal suburban landscape.
 It's sort of like watching the cast of Monty Python perform an episode of Leave It To Beaver, with a reggae soundtrack.
 Sounds like fun?
 You bet it is!

-Now before everybody thinks that I believe this group is going to change the course of rock n'roll with its absolutely lawless LPs, there are two disclaimers that must be considered before this review causes everyone to spend their hard earned bucks on this slab of vieveryone to spend their hard earned bucks on this slab of viryi.

-First of all, its production values are a tad ambivalent.
-This band can't seem to decide if ues are a tad ambivalent.
-This band can't seem to decide if they're going to go the whole long with alick production or go with a more raw, raunchier feel.
-Instead of choosing between these two courses, this band seems content to lie and hope nobody notices.

-And second, some of the rhythmic lines are kind of too obviously, some white guy's clea of regge.
-Both of these deficiencies make the album a little hard to sit down and listen to But, on the other hand, this is a party album and you're not supposed to sit down and listen to albums like this, are you?
+Now before everybody thinks that I believe this group is going to change the course of rock n'roll with its absolutely flawless LPs, there are two disclaimers that must be considered before this review causes everyone to spend their hard earned bucks on this slab of vinyl.
+First of all, its production val- First of all, its production values are a tad ambivalent.
+This band can't seem to decide if they're going to go the whole hog with lick production or go with a more raw, raunchier feel.
+Instead of choosing between these two courses, this band seems content to lie low and hoge nobody notices. and hope nobody notices.
+And second, some of the rhythmic lines are kind of too obviously, some white guy's idea of reggae.
+Both of these deficiencies make the album a little hard to sit down and listen to But, on the other hand, this is a party album and you're not supposed to sit down and listen to albums like this, are you? supposed to sit down and instruto albums like this, are you?
 So, dim the lights, turn on the stereo and get ready to party down with the Crazy 8's.
 Throw this baby on the platter and just see if that isn't the case, O.K.?

-Monday-Thursday 9-5 Friday 9-2

-Discount prices on professional shampoos, conditioners and liquid styling aids, in our Retail Center.

--CHECK IT OUT -

-Bring this ad in for \$1.00 OFF our \$6.00 haircut.

-Good thru Friday, August 1

-Redken, R.K. and Paul Mitchell

 Portland Trailblazer Terry Porter and his team of all-stars will play the Milwaukee Bucks' Summer Club Monday, July 28 at 7:00 p.m.

+Pointer, page 13

 Page 14 July 24, 1986